ArminJo/ServoEasing/README.md

 Program for controlling a robot arm with 4 servos using 4 potentiometers and/or an IR Remote.

 # Revision History
+### Version 1.2.1
+- Extended SpeedTest example.
+Now also able to change the width of the refresh period.

 ### Version 1.2
 - Added ESP8266 support by using Ticker instead of timer interrupts for ESP.
 - AsymetricEasing example overhauled.